View Virginia Mizer's Obituary on emissourian.com and share memories

 |

+Virginia is survived by two sons, Lee DeWeese and wife Marsha, Fayetteville, N.C., and Dale DeWeese and wife Deb, Lonedell; her special niece, Cindy Elliott and husband Terry, Union; nine grandchildren, Katita Garcia and husband Miguel, Roseboro, N.C., Katrina McCoy and husband Randy, Blowing Rock, N.C., Billy DeWeese and wife Tarlie, Union, Casey Sturges, Tumball, Texas, Matt DeWeese and wife Randi, Union, Justin DeWeese and wife Stacey, St. Clair, Ben Hagerman, Kansas City, Sophia Werth and husband Shaw, Delphi, Ind., and William Hagerman and wife Erin, Lincoln, Ill.; one brother, William Schaffer and wife Loretta, Washington, D.C.; two sisters, Mary Pender, Orlando, Fla., and Joann Portell and husband Steve, St. Charles; 11 great-grandchildren; brothers- and sisters-in-law; nieces; nephews; great-nieces and -nephews; cousins; and many friends.

+She was preceded in death by her husbands, William DeWeese and Dick Mizer; two sons, William Leon DeWeese and Dennis DeWeese; one great-granchild, Tyler Werth; her parents, Joseph and Elizabeth Schaffer; and one brother, Jim Schaffer.

-Funeral services for Virginia DeWeese Mizer, nee Schaffer, 87, St. Clair, will be held Monday, May 20, at 10 a.m. at Russell Colonial Funeral Home, St. Clair.
+Funeral services were held at 10 a.m.
+Monday, May 20, at Russell Colonial Funeral Home, St. Clair, with the Rev. Eric Kunz officiating.